Top Starter Models for Analogue Novices

 Experience the power and precision of a medium format SLR with the Kiev 60, a Soviet adaptation of the German Pentacon Six.
 This hefty camera offers manual control and TTL metering, as well as a Pentacon 6-type bayonet mount that can accommodate a wide range of lenses.
 You can also choose between a pentaprism or a waist-level finder, depending on your preference.
 The Kiev 60 is a reliable and versatile camera that will challenge and reward you with its mechanical quality and performance.
 The Kiev 60 was introduced in 1984 as an upgrade to the Kiev 6C, which was a copy of the Pentacon Six made by the Arsenal factory in Ukraine.
 The Kiev 60 has a shutter speed range from 1/2s to 1/1000s, plus bulb mode, and can sync with flash at 1/30s.
 The Kiev 60 uses 120 film to produce 6x6cm square images that have more resolution and depth than 35mm film.
 The Kiev 60 has a Volna-3 MC 80mm f/2.8 lens that is joined by an Arsat MC C-80mm f/2.8 in the normal lens line up.
 If you want an upgrade on those, you have a world of Carl Zeiss Jena lenses, from the Flektogon 50mm f/4 up to the Sonnar 300mm f/4, and if you find you have even more money, you can spend a lot on some of the impeccable Schneider Kreuznach glass, including the legendary Curtagon 60mm f/3.5 lens.

-We hope this article about the best film cameras for beginners gave you some insight into the wonderful world of film photography, and that it inspired you to start your own analogue journey.
+We hope this article about the best film cameras for beginners in 2023 gave you some insight into the wonderful world of film photography, and that it inspired you to start your own analogue journey.
 Whether you are looking for a simple and reliable camera, a creative and fun camera, or a classic and elegant camera, we are sure you will find one that suits your taste and style among these ten cameras.
 So, don't hesitate to pick up your favourite camera and start shooting, as there are countless moments waiting to be captured on film.
 Happy shooting!